gaps-closure/gaps-closure.github.io/docs/C/05-05-solveroutputs.md

-## Constraint Solver Outputs **Review: Rajesh**
+## Constraint Solver Outputs {#appendix-solver-outputs}

-When the [conflict analyzer](#conflict-analyzer) finds a conflict it will print out a diagnostic.
+When the [conflict analyzer](#conflict-analyzer) cannot find an assignment that simultaneously satisfies all constraints entailed by the CLE annotations on the program under analysis, it will print out a diagnostic.
+The diagnostic is based on a minimum unsatisfiable subset of constraints determined by the findMUS utility of Minizinc, which groups conflicts by constraint (name) with references to the PDG nodes and edges involved in the conflict.
+The diagnostic is further enhanced with source file and line number references for use by the [CVI](#cvi) plugin to provide contextual guidance to the developer.

-Diagnostic generation produces commandline output containing node types and grouped by constraints from minizinc
+When the conflict analyzer finds a satisfying assignment it generates a `topology.json` file as described in the [cross-domain cut specification](#xd-assignment) section.

 ```
 <constraint_name>: